square/rbs_protobuf/README.md

 In this case, defining two `option` attributes in RBS causes an error.
 So, rbs_protobuf allows ignoring extensions for this case.

-You can control the behaviour with `RBS_PROTOBUF_EXTENSION` environment variable.
+You can control the behavior with `RBS_PROTOBUF_EXTENSION` environment variable.

 * `false`: Ignores extensions.
 * `print`: Prints RBS for extensions instead of writing them to files.
 You can copy or modify the printed RBS, and put them in some RBS files.